cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: England tied 2-2 with Germany in the first round. [平局]
 | Usage: They tied for second place. [并列第二]
 |
+| flick
+| Definition: a sudden sharp movement.
+| Definition: the suddent release of a bent finger or thumb, especially to propel a small object.
+| Usage: He sent his cigarette spinning away with a flick of his fingers. [掸烟灰]
+| Usage: Emily flicked some ash off her sleeve.
+|
+| capitalize
+| Definition: (capitalize on) take the chance to gain advantage from.
+| Usage: An attempt by the opposition to capitalize on the government's embarrassment.
+| Definition: provide (a company or industry) with capital (as adjective capitalized).
+| Usage: A highly capitalized industry.
+| Definition: realize (the present value of an income); convert into capital.
+|

+Tottenham appeared to be in control until Gonzalo Higuain turned in Sami Khedira's flick to give Juventus a 64th-minute lifeline - which they capitalised on ruthlessly and Paulo Dybala raced clear for the decisive goal three minutes later.

+|
 | back-to-back
 | Definition: consecutively; in a row
-| Usage: Zidane’s Real have won back-to-back European titles, but are 19 points adrift of La Liga leaders Barcelona and were knocked out of the Copa del Rey [| 国王杯] by Leganes on Wednesday at the Bernabeu. [伯纳乌]
 |

+Zidane’s Real have won back-to-back European titles, but are 19 points adrift of La Liga leaders Barcelona and were knocked out of the Copa del Rey [国王杯] by Leganes on Wednesday at the Bernabeu. [伯纳乌]

-| The Real, who finished second in the group to Tottenham, face Paris St-Germain in the Champions League last-16 [欧冠 16强] with the first leg [首回合] on 14 | February at Bernabeu.
+The Real, who finished second in the group to Tottenham, face Paris St-Germain in the Champions League last-16 [欧冠 16强] with the first leg [首回合] on 14 February at Bernabeu.

-|
-| The Champions League and Europa league return this week as the knockout stage in each competition gets under way. [欧冠淘汰赛]
+The Champions League and Europa league return this week as the knockout stage in each competition gets under way. [欧冠淘汰赛]

 |
 | transfer window   转会窗口
 | quarter-final  四分之一决赛